ModDota/moddota.github.io/_articles/assets/particles/particle-basics.md

 <p>
-  So I was asked by many people about particle creation and workflow since the tutorial provided by the steam (or someone that is put on the Valve developer site) seems to stop at one point.
-Since I can't do too much of complicated work today, I will write some tutorials to get people start diving into particles.
+  So I was asked by many people about particle creation and workflow since the tutorial provided by Steam (or someone that is put on the Valve developer site) seems to stop at one point.
+Since I can't do too much of complicated work today, I will write some tutorials to get people started diving into particles.
 </p>
 <p>